 ThunderBolt Port AdaptersAs an extension of a computer's internal PCI bus, a ThunderBolt adapter can provide direct 'on-ramp' access to a computer's CPU, graphics card and memory, hence the high-speed.
 In a sense, ThunderBolt allows you to add nearly any type of computer interface or an 'expansion card' to your Mac or PC without having to open up the computer or plug anything into a 'slot'.
-A growing variety of ThunderBolt adapter and converter cables and boxes are now available for a wide range of connectivity needs.
+A growing variety of ThunderBolt adapter and converter cables, hubs and docking stations are now available for a wide range of connectivity needs.

 The Apple Thunderbolt to FireWire Adapter shipped helping users with legacy Combo or FireWire interface external hard drives preserve their investment and access their data - especially helpful for MacBook owners as Apple started phasing-out the inclusion of FW800 ports on most Macs.
 Additionally, Apple also shipped a $29 Thunderbolt Ethernet Adapter for older and newer MacBook models which don't include an Ethernet port.

 "Bridge" Adapters for ThunderBolt ports convert one type of connection to another, just as a bridge can connect a tarred road on one side to a gravel road at the other.
 Many computer peripherals like drive cases and docks are an example of, say, a SATA drive bridge to USB 3.0 or FireWire.
 As Intel and Apple ThunderBolt ports proliferate in the desktop and laptop computer marketplace, a plethora of ThunderBolt peripheral adapters have begin to ship to add other types of ports and additional interfaces to existing machines.